-Biological Resources: Per review of CDFW's California Natural Diversity Database in January 2022, there is potential habitat for foothill yellow-legged frog associated with the man-made on-stream pond on site, which is to be decommissioned.
-The nearest Northern spotted owl positive sighting and activity center is located approximately 3.4 miles from the project site.
+Biological Resources: Per review of CDFW's California Natural Diversity Database in June 2025, the project parcels do not include potential habitat for special status animal species.
+The nearest Northern spotted owl positive sighting and activity center is located approximately 1.9 miles from the project site.
 A Biological Resource Assessment, Botanical Survey, and Wetland Assessment were conducted for the project.
-There were no special status animals, plants, natural communities identified on site, and no wetlands were identified on or near the terrace where the project is proposed.
-Conditions of approval require the applicant to implement light and noise attenuation measures, refrain from using synthetic netting, ensure refuse is contained in wildlife proof storage, and refrain from using anticoagulant rodenticides to further protect wildlife.
+There were no special status animals, or plants, identified on site in the initial biological study.
+The study did identify the presence Elymus glaucus which is a component species of Bromus sitchensis var. carinatus - Elymus glaucus alliance [G3S3].
+This alliance has been assigned a conservation status rank of G3S3, Globally Vulnerable, Subnationally Vulnerable.
+The alliance areas were mapped, and the project has been designed and conditioned to prevent disturbance of this alliance.
+The California Department of Fish and Wildlife requested an early season protocol level botanical survey and wetland delineation.
+The applicant had an early season botanical study prepared; no species of concern were identified.
+A wetland delineation was prepared for the parcel, and wetlands were identified and mapped.
+The project was reconfigured with 100-foot buffers around mapped wetlands, so that the project will not impact wetlands.
+Conditions of approval require the applicant to implement light and noise attenuation measures, refrain from using synthetic netting for erosion control, ensure refuse is contained in wildlife proof storage, and refrain from using anticoagulant rodenticides to further protect wildlife.
 All cultivation activities and respective infrastructure will be located outside of any streamside management area buffers.
 As proposed and conditioned, the project is consistent with CCLUO performance standards and CDFW guidance and will not negatively impact sensitive species.
 Less than significant impact.

-Cultural Resources: A Cultural Resources Investigation was conducted by Archaeological

-Resource and Supply Company in June 2018.
+Cultural Resources: A Cultural Resources Investigation was conducted by William Rich and Associates in June 2017.
 The report concludes that no significant archaeological or historic period cultural resources, that for the purposes of CEQA would be considered an historical resource, exist on the site proposed for cannabis cultivation.
 The project was referred to the Northwest Information Center (NWIC) and the Bear River Band of the Rohnerville Rancheria.
-After reviewing project materials, the Tribal Historic Preservation Officer for the Bear River Band of the Rohnerville Rancheria has requested that a Tribal Monitor from the Bear River Band be onsite during excavation activities and that the standard inadvertent discovery protocol be applied to the project.
+After reviewing project materials, the Tribal Historic Preservation Officer for the Bear River Band of the Rohnerville Rancheria has requested that the standard inadvertent discovery protocol be applied to the project.
 These requests have been made conditions of project approval.
 Less Than Significant Impact.